-When you use SSH to log in to a Linux instance, a message appears indicating that the connection is unavailable or failed.
+During login to a Linux instance by using SSH, a message indicating that the connection is unavailable or failed appears.

-- Log in to the Linux instance via virtual network computing (VNC).
+- Log in to a Linux instance by using VNC.

-- On the operating system UI, run the following command to check whether a port is listened on by the SSH daemon (SSHD) service:
+- On the operating system interface, run the following command to check whether a port is listened on by the SSH daemon (SSHD) service:

 netstat -tnlp | grep sshd

-- Run the following command to check whether the SSHD service has started.
+Run the following command to check whether the SSHD service has been launched.

 systemctl status sshd.service

-- If the SSHD service has not started, run the following command to start the SSDH service and log in to the Linux instance again via SSH.
+- If no, run the following command to launch the SSDH service and try to log in to the Linux instance again by using SSH.

 systemctl start sshd

-If you still cannot connect to your instance after performing the preceding steps, we recommend that you send feedback by Submitting a Ticket.
+If you still cannot log in to your instance after performing these steps, we recommend that you report this problem by submitting a ticket.